mgechev/blog.mgechev.com/_drafts/parsing-binary-data-protocol-javascript.markdown

 });
 {% endhighlight %}

-There are shortcut methods for reading the main data types, each of the methods accepts name of the property to be read, number of words (8, 16 or 32 bit) and format (little or big endian).
-Using the property name you can access the read data as property of the object passed in the `commit` callback. `skip` allows you to skip padding.
+There are shortcut methods for reading the main data types, each of the methods accepts name of the property to be read, number of words of the given size and optionally format (little or big endian).
+Using the property name you can access the data associated with it, as property of the object passed to the `commit` callback. `skip` allows you to skip bytes (like padding).

 You can lookup the whole API of the library [here](https://github.com/mgechev/blobreader/tree/master/docs).